 A Brief History Of South Sudan

 In February 1953 Britain and Egypt signed an agreement to give Sudan its independence but there were still tensions between the north and south over governance.
-The Arab-led government of Sudan’s capital, Khartoum, broke its promise to create a Federal system and refused the South its right to autonomy.
-This led to a mutiny by Southern troops in Equatoria and the First Sudanese Civil War that claimed half a million Sudanese lives, (80% of whom were civilians) which broke out on August 18, 1955.
+The Arab-led government of Sudan’s capital, Khartoum, broke its promise to create a Federal system and refused the South its autonomy.
+This led to a mutiny by Southern troops in Equatoria and the First Sudanese Civil War in August of 1955 that claimed half a million Sudanese lives, 80% of whom were civilians.
 Sudan became officially independent on January 1, 1956 but the war raged on until the signing of the Addis Ababa (capital of Ethiopia) Accords in 1972, which gave southern Sudan its long-sought independence.
-The Southern Sudan Autonomous Region lasted until 1983 when it was abolished by Sudanese President, Gaafar Nimeiry, sparking the Second Sudanese Civil War, which raged until 2005 when the US sponsored Comprehensive Peace Agreement (CPA) brokered by IGAD, (an eight-country trade bloc in Africa that includes Djibouti, Ethiopia, Somalia, Eritrea, Sudan, South Sudan, Kenya, and Uganda) was signed by the Sudan People’s Liberation Army/Movement led by Salva Kiir and the Government of Sudan lead by Omar Al-Bashir, another war criminal who has stolen billions from the state.
+The Southern Sudan Autonomous Region lasted until 1983 when it was abolished by Sudanese President, Gaafar Nimeiry, sparking the Second Sudanese Civil War, which raged until 2005 when the US sponsored Comprehensive Peace Agreement (CPA) brokered by IGAD, (an eight-country trade bloc in Africa that includes Djibouti, Ethiopia, Somalia, Eritrea, Sudan, South Sudan, Kenya, and Uganda) was signed by the Sudan People’s Liberation Army/Movement led by Salva Kiir and the Government of Sudan lead by Omar Al-Bashir, another war criminal who has stolen billions of taxpayers’ dollars.
 The US government sponsored the CPA and pushed for South Sudanese independence as the South was more willing to renegotiate oil field ownership in favor of the US and the UK, whereas the north was more intent on Chinese, Japanese, and Malaysian ownership of the oil fields.

 While the end of the war brought some relief, 1 to 2 million (most of whom were civilians) were left dead largely due to starvation and drought, and the CPA didn’t address the issues of accountability and justice for human rights violators and their victims.
 Addtionally, four million were displaced from their homes by the conflict.
 Southern autonomy was restored when the Autonomous Government of Southern Sudan was formed later that year.
 The US offered to remove Sudan from its lists of states sponsoring terrorism to get the North to agree to the referendum for South Sudanese independence.
 Six years later, a referendum for independence was held in January 2011 and 98.83% voted for independence from Sudan.iii South Sudan became officially independent in July of that year although tensions still lingered.
 For example, there were ongoing clashes between the Murle people and Nuers, which escalated to cattle raids in Jonglei state, during which 600 people were killed and 985 were injured on August 18 2011.
 According to the state’s minister for law enforcement, Gabriel Duot Lam, some Murles stole 38,000 cattle, sparking the violence.iv In December 2011 and early January 2012 the Nuer White Army (so named for their practice of smearing white ash on their skin as an insect repellent) attacked Pibor and nearby Murle villages in retaliation for the cattle raid, displacing 20,000 to 50,000 people.
 Women and children were also abducted and the UN conservatively estimated 800 more people were killed.
 However, Joshua Konyi, the commissioner of Pibor County and a Murle, estimated that 2,182 women and children and 959 men were killed, 1,293 children were abducted, and 375,186 cows were stolen.
 The government launched a civilian disarmament campaign called “Operation Restore Peace” in response in March 2012, but of course, their campaign was anything but peaceful.
 Soldiers killed and beat civilians, tied them up, water-boarded some for information, and raped women and girls.v Journalists who objected publicly were beaten or incarcerated by state security forces.
 South Sudan signed an action plan with the UN in March 2012 to end its use of child soldiers and ordered the release of all children from the SPLA.
 However, the UN reported that more than 150 children were found in SPLA barracks in June.
 According to journalist and historian Nick Turse, “President Obama’s State Department, again and again, provided waivers that allowed South Sudan to keep children in its military and still keep receiving US assistance.”